The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Based on the operating system you specified when creating the virtual machine, the correct ISO CD-ROM image containing VMware Tools is mounted to the virtual CD-ROM of the virtual machine.

-To verify the operating system you have selected, perform one of the following:
+To verify the operating system you have selected, use one of these options:

 Right-click the running virtual machine object and choose Edit Settings > Options > General Options > Guest Operating System and Version.